laclasse-com/allow-multiple-accounts/readme.txt

 == Changelog ==

+= 3.0.4 (2015-07-14) =
+* Change: Don't attempt to remap (even if only briefly) the email address for user updates when the email address hasn't been changed

 = 3.0.3 (2015-07-09) =
 * Bugfix: Hook 'profile_update' and 'user_register' at higher priority to avoid conflicting with other plugins (e.g. MailPoet, MailPress)
 * Update: Hook 'pre_user_email' and 'pre_user_login' at lower priority to avoid potentially conflicting with other plugins